 Part of this disparity stems from AMD's tactic of binning its chips to allow some cores to boost much higher than others.
 In tandem with AMD's Precision Boost and innovative thread-targeting technique that pegs lightly-threaded workloads to the fastest cores, AMD exposes near-overlocked performance right out of the box.
 That results in less overclocking headroom.

-However, AMD offers its Precision Boost Overdrive, a one-click auto-overclocking feature that will wring some extra performance out of your chip based on its capabilities, your motherboard's power delivery subsystem and your CPU cooling.
+However, AMD offers its Precision Boost Overdrive, a one-click auto-overclocking feature that will wring some extra performance out of your chip based on its capabilities, your motherboard's power delivery subsystem, and your CPU cooling.
 AMD's approach provides the best performance possible with your choice of components and is generally hassle-free.
-In either case, you still won't achieve the high frequencies you'll see with Intel processors (5.0 GHz is still unheard of with an AMD chip without liquid nitrogen cooling), but you do get a free performance boost.
+In either case, you still won't achieve the high frequencies you'll see with Intel processors, but you do get a free performance boost.
 AMD has also vastly improved its memory overclocking capabilities with the Ryzen 7000 series.

 AMD vs Intel CPU Lithography

 There are a few major underlying technologies that dictate the potency of any chip.
 The most fundamental rule of processors still holds true: The densest process nodes, provided they have decent power, performance, and area (PPA) characteristics, will often win the battle if paired with a solid microarchitecture.
-When you judge AMD vs Intel CPUs based on these criteria, AMD has the lead in both lithography and architecture.
+When you judge AMD vs Intel CPUs based on these criteria, AMD has the lead in lithography.

 But whether or not AMD actually owns the process lead is a topic of debate: Unlike Intel, AMD doesn't produce its processors.
 Instead, the company designs its processors and then contracts with outside fabs that actually produce the chips.
-In the case of AMD's current-gen Ryzen processors, the company uses a combination of GlobalFoundries 12nm process and TSMC's 7nm node for its chips, with the latter being the most important.
+In the case of AMD's current-gen Ryzen processors, the company uses a combination of TSMC's 6nm and 5nm nodes for its chips, with the latter being the most important.

 When comparing AMD vs Intel CPUs, we must consider that two design decisions have a big impact on performance, scalability, and performance-per-dollar: Interconnects and microarchitecture.

-AMD first paired that advantage with its Zen microarchitecture, which is designed from the ground up for scalability, yielding an explosive 52% increase in instructions per clock (IPC) throughput over AMD's previous-gen 'Bulldozer' chips.
-The current-gen Ryzen processors come with the Zen 2 microarchitecture that added another 15% improvement to IPC.
+AMD first paired that advantage with its Zen microarchitecture, designed from the ground up for scalability, yielding an explosive 52% increase in instructions per clock (IPC) throughput over AMD's previous-gen 'Bulldozer' chips.
+The Zen 2 microarchitecture added another 15% improvement to IPC.
 Paired with the 7nm process, AMD lunged forward another (up to) 31% in per-core performance (a mixture of frequency and IPC).
 Zen 3 brings another 19% jump in IPC, giving AMD its largest single step forward in the post-Bulldozer era.
 Zen 4 and its 5nm node matched that with another 14% jump.